jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 And, we also can now block instead of just detecting Malware.
 To see that:
-* Go to **Policies** -> **Runtime Policies** and then look at **security-playground-restricted-nomalware** - Note that rather than just detecting malware (as in the other Namespaces) we are blocking it if the workload is in the **security-playground-restricted-nodrift** Namespace
+* Go to **Policies** -> **Runtime Policies** and then look at **security-playground-restricted-nomalware** - Note that rather than just detecting malware (as in the other Namespaces) we are blocking it if the workload is in the **security-playground-restricted-nomalware** Namespace
     * And we have a another copy of our security-playground-restricted service running there on a different HostPort
-* Run **./example-curls-restricted-nomalware.sh** which runs all those same curls but against a workload that is both restricted like the last example but also has Sysdig preventing malware (rather than just detecting it)
+* Run **./example-curls-restricted-nomalware.sh** which runs all those same curls but against a workload that is both restricted but also has Sysdig preventing malware (rather than just detecting it) (but not blocking Container Drift - as we want to show that the malware tries to run so we can block it with that)
     1. If you look at the resulting Events in our Insights UI you'll see the Malware was **prevented** from running rather than just detected this time
     1. ![](instruction-images/malware.png)